EricPacefactory/Muledrop/README.md

 ##### Frame Capture

-Used to alter the rate at which frames are read into the core processing sequence
+Used to alter the rate at which frames are read into the core processing sequence.

 ##### Preprocessor